 Appetizers are almost as important to the holidays as the main dish.
-We’re making them like crazy in the kitchen today, including Ultimate Spinach Artichoke Dip, Buffalo Chicken Dip, and Bacon Brown Sugar Smokies!
+You’ll love serving this recipe to your party guests along with Ultimate Spinach Artichoke Dip, Buffalo Chicken Dip, and Bacon Brown Sugar Smokies!

 Sausage balls are the PERFECT appetizer to serve at a party because they’re quick and easy to put together, and bake for a total time of 20 minutes.
 They’re a lot like meatballs by comparison.
 You can use sweet sausage or hot sausage for this, depending on what you like.
-Personally I find the classic breakfast pork sausage and maple pork sausage to be more kid-friendly, because my kids are not fans of spicy food.
+You might find the classic breakfast pork sausage and maple pork sausage to be more kid-friendly, because kids are not fans of spicy food.

-I like to use my own homemade biscuit mix from my Buttermilk Biscuits in this recipe, but in a pinch you can use Bisquick.
-I really recommend you stick with pork sausage, because turkey and beef come out more like meatballs than sausage balls.
+This recipe is great if you use homemade biscuit mix from Buttermilk Biscuits, but in a pinch you can use Bisquick.
+Sticking with pork sausage is recommended, because turkey and beef come out more like meatballs than sausage balls.
 The pork sausage also adds more of a traditional sausage flavor than other meat.

 Sausage balls are the perfect appetizers to freeze and reheat when ready.
 Just put some parchment paper down on a baking sheet, then bake the balls at 350 degrees F for about 20-30 minutes, or until warmed through.